MLB trade deadline: Top 10 pitchers who could b...

 - News Article

-MLB trade deadline: Top 10 pitchers who could be dealt by July 31, including Noah Syndergaard and Robbie Ray - CBSSports.com
+MLB trade deadline: Top 10 pitchers who could be dealt by July 31, including Marcus Stroman and Noah Syndergaard - CBSSports.com

 These are the 10 best pitchers who are expected to be available